 Type of risk: Third-party risk

-Goal: Seamlessly deliver legal services with the support of a third-party vendor network while mitigating security risk from third-pary relationships.
-This secure workflow should be achieved without dedicated internal resource to cybersecurity efforts.
+Goal: Seamlessly deliver legal services with the support of a third-party vendor network while mitigating security risk from third-party relationships.
+This secure workflow can be achieved without the need for a dedicated internal resource for cybersecurity efforts.

 Visibility and insights: Achieving this goal requires visibility into each vendor's security posture to evaluate the risk of third-party breaches.
 Since law is a heavily regulated industry, each vendor's level of regulatory compliance needs to be assessed.